codepath/android_guides/Getting-Started-with-Gradle.md

 Here is a basic `build.gradle` file that overcomes this conflict.

-Before you create the buildfile, install the Android Support Repository from the SDK Manager.
+Before you create the build file, install the Android Support Repository from the SDK Manager.
 This is under SDK Manager->Extras->Android Support Repository.
 (See [madhead's StackOverflow answer.](http://stackoverflow.com/questions/18559660/android-gradle-build-fails-could-not-find-com-google-androidsupport-v4r18)) At the time of writing, I also had installed Android Support Library for API 19, but simply having a recent Android Support Library jar will not fix the error.

 Okay.
 Now, create `build.gradle` in your Android project: